Dalvin Cook Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Recent Performances

-- In his Week 6 matchup with the Panthers, Cook ran for 140 yards on 29 carries (averaging 4.8 yards per attempt) while scoring one touchdown on the ground.
+- Cook put together a 140-yard rushing performance in his Week 6 matchup with the Panthers, carrying the ball 29 times (averaging 4.8 yards per carry) while scoring one touchdown.

 Cook's Minnesota Teammates